bereketafework/wuyiyit------AI-Chat_Bot/README.md

 ON DELETE CASCADE; -- If a user is deleted, their chat sessions are also deleted.

 COMMENT ON COLUMN public.chat_sessions.created_by_user_id IS 'Foreign key referencing the user (from public.users table) who created this chat session.';

--- Add foreign key constraint for history_cleared_by_user_id ALTER TABLE public.chat_sessions
-ADD CONSTRAINT fk_history_cleared_by_user
-FOREIGN KEY (history_cleared_by_user_id)
-REFERENCES public.users(id)
-ON DELETE SET NULL; -- If user who cleared history is deleted, set this field to NULL.

-COMMENT ON COLUMN public.chat_sessions.history_cleared_by_user_id IS 'Foreign key referencing the user (from public.users table) who last cleared the history of this session.';

 -- -----------------------------------------------------------------------------
 -- 3. Create messages Table